Atomas: Hierarchical Alignment on Molecule-Text for Unified Molecule Understanding and Generation: Methodology

 Given an encoded SMILES-text pair $\displaystyle \mM = (\displaystyle \mS, \displaystyle \mT)$, it is challenging to explicitly extract the corresponding fine-grained information ($e.g.$, functional groups in SMILES and phrases in text) from $\displaystyle \mS$ and $\displaystyle \mT$.
-To address this, we propose an \textbf{adaptive polymerization module} that clusters the original token-wise features into a series of disentangled representation sets.
-Subsequently, we introduce a \textbf{weighted alignment module} to estimate the correlation between the two modalities and identify potential active units in a set-wise manner.

-\Cref{Illustration of the proposed Atomas.} illustrates the framework of hierarchical adaptive alignment.
-Adaptive polymerization module includes an assignment step and a merge step.
-Weighted alignment module performs the alignment step.
+To address this, we propose an \textbf{adaptive polymerization module} that clusters token-wise features into disentangled representation sets.
+Subsequently, we introduce a \textbf{weighted alignment module} to estimate the correlation between the two modalities and identify potential active units in a set-wise manner. \Cref{Illustration of the proposed Atomas.} illustrates the framework of hierarchical adaptive alignment.
+The adaptive polymerization module includes an assignment step and a merge step.
+The weighted alignment module performs the alignment step.
 By stacking these two modules, we expand the fine-grained alignment between SMILES and text to the hierarchical interaction.
-We provide the experiment results of the effectiveness of hierarchical adaptive alignment in \Cref{Ablation study for the effectiveness of components}.
+The effectiveness of this hierarchical adaptive alignment is demonstrated in \Cref{Ablation study for the effectiveness of components}.

 Specifically, we perform hierarchical adaptive alignment at three levels: \textbf{atom level}, where atom is aligned with word; \textbf{fragment level}, where functional group is aligned with phrase; and \textbf{molecule level}, where molecule is aligned with paragraph.
-Thus, the hierarchical adaptive alignment process alternates between three steps in a level-wise manner: assignment step, merge step, and alignment step.
+Thus, it process alternates between three steps in a level-wise manner: assignment step, merge step, and alignment step.

-\textbf{Assignment Step} We utilize a learnable token aggregation module to implement adaptive polymerization.
-The density peak-based clustering algorithm with k-nearest neighbors \citep{DU2016135} (DPC-KNN) is utilized to assign tokens to clusters.
-Starting with the atom level, we firstly take atom (word) token features $\displaystyle \mS_{a} = \left \{ \displaystyle \vs_{a}^{j} \right \} _{j=1}^{N_{sa}}$ into one-dimensional convolution to extract local features:
+\textbf{Assignment Step:} We utilize a learnable token aggregation module to implement adaptive polymerization.
+The density peak-based clustering algorithm with k-nearest neighbors \citep{DU2016135, yao2019hierarchically,zeng2022not, jin2023video} (DPC-KNN) is utilized to assign tokens to clusters.
+Starting with the atom level, we firstly take atom (word) token features $\displaystyle \mS_{a} = \left \{ \displaystyle \vs_{a}^{j} \right \} _{j=1}^{N_{sa}}$ into one-dimensional convolution to extract local features.

 Then we compute the local density $\rho$ of each atom token feature $ \displaystyle \vs_{a}^{j}$ according to it's k-nearest neighbors:

 where $\displaystyle \vs_{a}^{i}$ and $\displaystyle \vs_{a}^{j}$ are their corresponding SMILES token features. $D_{s}$ is the channel number of SMILES token features.
 KNN ($\displaystyle \vs_{a}^{j}$) denotes the k-nearest neighbors of an atom token $j$. $\epsilon $ is a random noise that is randomly sampled from the uniform distribution within the interval [0,1), ensuring that no tokens have the same density.